eivindw/eivindw.github.io/_drafts/comparing-gc-collectors.md

 These tests shows a clear difference between the alternative collectors that can be chosen on the Java HotSpot VM.
 It is interesting to see how they utilize CPU and memory resources to achieve their goals.

 These tests are really only valid for a small example application.
-My recommendation is to monitor GC-performance in every application trying differenct collectors over time.
+My recommendation is to monitor GC-performance in every application trying different collectors over time.
 Choose the one that best suits your application needs.

 ## References/Tools